hoyon/mpv-mpris/README.md

 ## Notes

-This plugin requires mpv to be built with `--enable-cplugins` (default as of mpv 0.26).
+This plugin requires mpv to be built with `--enable-cplugins` (default as of mpv 0.26) and to be built with Lua support (to enable loading scripts).

 ### D-Bus interfaces